prebid/prebid-server-java/extra/modules/WURFL-devicedetection/README.md

-1 - Download the WURFL Onsite Java API (both JAR and POM files) from the ScientiaMobile private repository using this URL https://maven.scientiamobile.com/repository/wurfl-onsite/com/scientiamobile/wurfl/wurfl/<api_version>/wurfl-<api_version>.jar https://maven.scientiamobile.com/repository/wurfl-onsite/com/scientiamobile/wurfl/wurfl/<api_version>/wurfl-<api_version>.pom You will be asked for your ScientiaMobile credentials.
+1 - Download the WURFL Onsite Java API (both JAR and POM files) from the ScientiaMobile private repository using this URL https://maven.scientiamobile.com/repository/wurfl-onsite/com/scientiamobile/wurfl/wurfl/<api_version>/wurfl-<api_version>.jar https://maven.scientiamobile.com/repository/wurfl-onsite/com/scientiamobile/wurfl/wurfl/<api_version>/wurfl-<api_version>.pom You have to provide your ScientiaMobile credentials.

 2 - install it in your local Maven repository